Our Role in the Community

 Approximately 250 people typically work at the plant, which brings broad social and economic benefits to the area.
 There are also supply chain benefits as a result of the goods and services that the plant requires to operate, and the plant has an active social investment programme.

 In the UK, we focus our social investment on supporting community development (including grants and donations) near our sites and offices, inspiring more young people to study STEM subjects (Science, Technology, Engineering and Maths), and encouraging start-up businesses and young entrepreneurs.

 Supporting STEM Education

 Shell has contributed over £1million to expand the Tomorrow’s Engineers programme throughout the UK.
-In 2014, Tomorrow’s Engineers reached 217 secondary schools across Scotland.
-Our investment provides thousands of Scottish students between the ages of 11-14hands-on engineering experiences and helps them explore the diverse range of opportunities that a technical career can provide.
+Over the last three years we’ve reached almost 60 secondary schools across Scotland, including 10 in Aberdeenshire.
+Our investment provides thousands of Scottish students between the ages of 11-14 hands-on engineering experiences and helps them explore the diverse range of opportunities that a technical career can provide.

 The Bright Ideas Challenge